DannyWeston/fringemanager/README.md

+# Fringe Pattern Manager

+### Introduction

-# Simple program for generating fringes on the fly and projecting them on a projector
+Simple Python program for generating fringes on the fly and projecting them on a display-based projector.
+These projectors must appear as a regular "display" in Windows, i.e: they are connected by a video cable such as HDMI or VGA.

-The only dependencies for this are python (3.11.7), numpy, Pillow, and pywin32 - you can find these all in requirements.txt.
-It could run on other versions of dependencies but I only tested with these as it is a very simple program...

-Note that this program doesn't do any fancy stuff - you can simply choose a display to project fringes on and... project them.
+Note that this program doesn't do any fancy stuff with interrupt signalling/syncing - you can simply choose a display to project fringes on and... project them.

+### Requirements

-It will only works on Windows, but shouldn't take too much effort to port to UNIX-based systems
+- Windows (shouldn't take too much effort to port to UNIX-based systems)
+- Python 3.11.7

+### Dependencies
+See requirements.txt

+It could run on other versions of dependencies but this has only tested with specified versions in requirements.txt

+- numpy
+- Pillow
+- pywin32